computernewb/collabvm-1.2.ts/README.md

 ## Compatibility

-The CollabVM server will run on any Operating System that can run Node.JS and Rust.
-This means modern Linux distributions and Windows versions.
+The CollabVM server is officially supported on modern Linux distributions, using latest NodeJS LTS and Rust

-We do not recommend or support running CollabVM Server on Windows due to very poor support for QEMU on that platform.
+We do not support running directly on Microsoft Windows.
+If you want to run CollabVM on Windows, we recommend using the Windows Subsystem for Linux.
+We will close any issues related to running the server directly on windows.

 ## Dependencies